Bobby Murcer: Chicago Cubs (1977–79)

 In 1978 he was eighth in the league with 15 intentional walks and walked a total of 80 times, which was ninth in the NL for the second time in a row.
-He also had one stretch of eight straight hits, a feat not duplicated by a Cub until Andre Dawson did it in 1989.
-Previously only Billy Williams, in 1972, was the only Chicago Cub to perform that feat.
+He also had one stretch of eight straight hits, a feat not duplicated by a Cubs player until Andre Dawson did it in 1989.
+Previously only Billy Williams, in 1972, was the only Chicago Cubs player to perform that feat.
 Murcer is one of seven Cubs to have three multiple intentional-walk games since 1960, joining Ernie Banks, Sammy Sosa, Billy Williams, Don Kessinger, Derek Lee, and Andre Dawson.
 Murcer, on April 25, 1978, hit a grand slam off Steve Carlton in a 4–2 win versus the Philadelphia Phillies.
 On September 10, 1978, Murcer went 5 for 5, the only 5-hit game of his career.

 During 4 1/2 seasons in the National League, Murcer was particularly rough on the Los Angeles Dodgers.
 In 63 games against them Murcer hit .347 with 11 homers and had a slugging percentage of .538.